aicpslab/certified-data-driven-feedback-sim/README.md

 </p>

 <p align="center">
-  <em>Certified feedback structure used in the proposed synthesis framework.</em>
+  <em>Certified feedback structure for direct online control evaluation.</em>
 </p>

-The general formulation covers constrained-control problems in which admissibility of the applied input depends on the existence of an auxiliary feasible decision.
-This repository focuses on one important specialization: **finite-horizon constrained control**, where the auxiliary decision corresponds to a feasible future control continuation. :chatgpt-content-reference{index="2"}
+This repository focuses on one important specialization of the general formulation: **finite-horizon constrained control**.
+In this setting, \(w\) represents the future control sequence, so the applied input is admissible only if it admits a feasible continuation satisfying the remaining state, input, and terminal constraints.

 The repository provides the simulation and evaluation code for the **lateral-vehicle benchmark** used in the paper.
-The benchmark implements the complete closed-loop setting and evaluates reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.
+This benchmark implements the complete closed-loop setting and evaluates reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.

 ## Repository contents